Microsoft Store for Business and Microsoft Store for Education overview

 - Employees using apps from Store for Business and Education need at least Windows 10, version 1511 running on a PC or mobile device.

-Microsoft Azure Active Directory (AD) accounts for your employees:
+Microsoft Entra accounts for your employees:

 - Admins can add or remove user accounts in the Microsoft 365 admin center, even if you don't have an Office 365 subscription.
 You can access the Office 365 admin portal directly from the Store for Business and Education.